MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 [2446380e-629]: PS C:\Windows\system32>
 ```

 When in the container it can be managed very much like a physical or virtual machine.
 Command such as `ipconfig` to return the IP address of the container, `mkdir` to create a directory in the container and PowerShell commands like `Get-ChildItem` all work.
-Go ahead and make a modification to the container such as creating a file or folder.
-For instance the following command will created a file which contains network configuration data about the container.
+Go ahead and make a change to the container such as creating a file or folder.
+For example, the following command will create a file which contains network configuration data about the container.
+!--Huh?
+"When you're in a container, you can manage it very much like..."--!
 ```
 ipconfig > c:\ipconfig.txt
 ```